Our mouthpieces are the superior option on the market today.

 Our mouthpieces are made from the finest surgical Stainless Steel and Titanium.

 These Materials are unique and far superior to brass.
 Unlike brass, the use of Stainless steel and Titanium means mouthpieces aren't silver-plated.
 Brass mouthpieces can be very harmful when their thin silver plating wears through.
 This can lead to brass infection, and possible brass poisoning.
 Surgical Stainless Steel and Titanium are proven safe materials that are used from medical applications to food preparation - and now instrument mouthpieces!
-Both of these materials create a unique sound and response that surpasses that of brass.
-Brass is a very soft material that absorbs vibration, resulting in a tone that can be muddy, be difficult to project, and make articulations seem non-existent.
 Stainless Steel and Titanium project vibrations into the instrument giving the player more control, making it easier to produce the sound the player desires.

 Mouthpiece weight does make a difference in playability.

 Super heavy weight and Ultra-Light weight mouthpieces change instrument response.
 With Titanium and Stainless Steel, players can fine tune their mouthpiece weight to their individual playing needs.
 Titanium is about one third the weight of Stainless Steel, whereas Stainless Steel is similar in weight to traditional brass mouthpieces.
-The best design adds mass in critical areas without adding too much in others.
-Overcompensation in weight addition results in a combined negative effect.
 The right amount of weight also improves how rapidly pitch can center.
-Added security in extreme upper and lower octaves are improved as well.

 Comfortable rim design benefits blood flow to lips